 VBS 121 PHYSIOLOGY I

 This course provides lecture instruction to acquaint students with system, cell and biochemical functions of importance in nervous, musculoskeletal, cardiovascular, and respiratory systems.
 These are related to major domestic species of importance in veterinary medicine.
-Two hours of lecture per week

 VBS 122 PHYSIOLOGY II